Community Care of St. Catharines and Thorold

 About Community Care of St. Catharines and Thorold:

-Community Care of St. Catharines and Thorold is a 2-star charity.
-It is not financially transparent and has poor reporting of its results for donors.
+Community Care of St. Catharines and Thorold is a 2-star rated charity.
+It is not financially transparent and has poor results reporting.
+The charity’s overhead spending is within Ci’s reasonable range.
+Community Care has $3.7m in reserve funds, which can cover ten months of annual program costs.

 Founded in 1919, Community Care of St. Catharines and Thorold (Community Care) aims to help families meet their basic needs and develop self-sufficiency.
 It runs a food bank, food distribution programs, and various housing and health services.
 Community Care offers 20 programs and services to support low-income families across St. Catharines and Thorold.

-Community Care groups its programs into three main areas: food security, housing security, and health.
+Community Care groups its programs into three main areas: Food Security, Housing Help and Health Support.
 It does not provide a breakdown of spending on its programs.

 Food Security: Community Care collects and distributes food through its food bank programs.
 The charity provides clients who meet Canada’s low-income cut-off standard with food, clothing, and household goods.
-Since 1999, the charity has operated 30 community gardens to help local families grow fresh produce.
+The charity has 41 community garden plots to help local families grow fresh produce.
 Community Care also helps fund Niagara Nutrition Partners, a program offering students snacks, breakfasts, or lunches.

-Housing Security: Community Care runs programs to help clients find housing, pay for utilities, and receive referrals to other agencies.
-Its Housing Help program offers resources and support to clients for rental applications, landlord disputes, and referrals to emergency shelters.
+Housing Help: Community Care runs programs to help clients find housing, pay for utilities, and receive referrals to other agencies.
+Its Housing Help program offers resources and support to clients for rental applications, landlord disputes and referrals to emergency shelters.
 Through the Ontario Electricity Support Program, Community Care helps low-income households receive credits on their monthly electricity bills.

-Medical Programs: The charity’s medical programs help low-income families access health screenings, prescriptions, and medical devices.
-The Brushed Aside program assists clients in submitting requests for dentures, fillings, and tooth extractions.
+Health Support: The charity’s medical programs help low-income families access health screenings, prescriptions, and medical devices.
 Through the Clara Crawford Fund, Community Care offers senior clients up to $500 to pay for glasses, hearing aids, and prescriptions.
 Community Care also helps low-income families receive eye exams through the Gift of Sight program.
+The Brushed Aside program assists clients in submitting requests for dentures, fillings, and tooth extractions.
+At the time of this profile update, the Brushed Aside program is paused due to a lack of needed resources.

-Community Care also runs other programs, such as ID and income tax clinics, Christmas gift assistance, and family support.
+Community Care runs other programs, such as ID and income tax clinics, Christmas gift assistance, and family support.
+The family support program provides baby bundles to families with newborns.

 My anchor